 11:45 – 1:15: Lunch on your own.
 There are several restaurants within quick driving distance on the block.

-1:15 – 2:30: “Writers’ Got Talent: A Page One Critique-Fest.”
-In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with our 4 attending agents commenting on what was liked or not liked about the submission.
+1:15 – 2:30: “Writers’ Got Talent: A First Page Critique-Fest.”
+In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with our attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
 (All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.)

 All throughout the day: Agent & Editor Pitching.

 Erin Clyburn is a literary agent with The Jennifer De Chiara Literary Agency.
 She is seeking nonfiction picture books, high-concept chapter book series, some middle grade, and some young adult.
 For adult fiction, she seeks character-driven literary fiction; plot-driven suspense / mysteries / thrillers, all horror from psychological to gothic to slasher, multigenerational family sagas.
 In nonfiction, she wants pop science, high-interest nonfiction, true crime, cookbooks, science- or culture-focused memoirs.
 Learn more about Erin here.